Flying drones at night

-During night flight, power lines and other obstacles become invisible at night, the best way to mitigate this is to do a walk-through during the day and take careful notes on where all these potential obstructions are.
-Being aware of our surroundings even before we fly is a huge step in risk-mitigation.
+During night flight, power lines and other obstacles become invisible: the best way to mitigate this is to conduct a walk-through during the day and take careful notes on where all these potential obstructions are.
+Being aware of our surroundings even before we fly (situational awareness) is a huge step in risk-mitigation.

 Guard our night vision:

 “Dark adaptation is the adjustment of the human eye to a dark environment.
 That adjustment takes longer depending on the amount of light in the environment that a person has just left.
 Moving from a bright room into a dark one takes longer than moving from a dim room and going into a dark one.
 While the cones adapt rapidly to changes in light intensities, the rods take much longer.
 Walking from bright sunlight into a dark movie theater is an example of this dark adaptation period experience.
 The rods can take approximately 30 minutes to fully adapt to darkness.
 A bright light, however, can completely destroy night adaptation, leaving night vision severely compromised while the adaptation process is repeated.” ~ Pilot’s Handbook of Aeronautical Knowledge